Although I’m not exactly their biggest proponent, Solo Ads do have their pros and cons and I’d like to cover them in this post.

 My advice on Solo Ads is not to try it if you’re on a tight budget.
 Not only because it costs money, but also…

 2. There is no guarantee that the list you collect will convert.
 Generally sign up rates via Solo Ads can be pretty good.
-When you buy a Solo Ads, you are guaranteed in some cases a certain number of visitors to your site.
-This is called Clicks.
+When you buy a Solo Ads, you are guaranteed in some cases a certain number of clicks and visitors to your site.

 BUT how many of those clicks translate into subscribers, plus how many subscribers then translate into sales, PLUS how many subscribers who buy then translate into long term buyers is a whole other story.
 And naturally as we progress further down, the conversion rate will drop severely, especially if you just shamelessly promote products over and over.

 I’d had email lists which I unsubscribed from because the person/s just kept advertising offers to me and NEVER offering quality content that I wanted to know about.
 This is not how the way to do it.